Faculty & Staff

 Ms. Onembo has been fascinated with learning and teaching since she was a small girl.
 She was born in Broadway, NJ where she resided until she attended the University of Connecticut.
 She took pride in becoming a part of the UCONN Husky community, where she obtained a Bachelor of Arts degree in Political Science and History.
 After graduation Ms. Onembo spent the summer living on Nantucket and naturally fell in love with Massachusetts.
 That fall she enrolled in a Graduate School Program at Salem State College where she completed a Masters degree in Education with a focus in Middle School Humanities.
 After obtaining her Masters degree Ms. Onembo traveled to many places in the world that she had always wanted to explore.
 After returning to Massachusetts she was excited to start her career in education.
 Ms. Onembo will be returning this year as the Dean of Students at Salem Academy Charter School.
 In her free time she enjoys reading, cooking, traveling and spending time with her family and friends.

 Mr. Pelletier is a graduate of Boston University’s School of Education where he earned a Bachelors of Science in Social Studies Education.
 He graduated from Salem State University with a Masters in History in 2014.
 Having grown up in Salem, he is delighted to contribute to the city’s educational diversity.
-He enjoys molding the minds of youths through his classes and in action, as advisor of Game Club, and also serves as the History Department’s Curriculum Team Leader.
+He enjoys molding the minds of youths through his classes and in action, and also serves as the History Department’s Curriculum Team Leader.
 Mr. Pelletier also attended a charter school as a middle schooler and is excited to once again be a part of a charter school.

 “Coach P” grew up in Amherst, MA and headed to the North Shore to attend Endicott College in the fall of 2008.
 After competing on the baseball field and in the classroom for four years he graduated in the Spring of 2012 with a Bachelor’s degree in English.
 He began his work as an intern in the fall of 2012 at Salem Academy and now serves as the Varsity Cross Country and Middle School Basketball Coach, while working as a paraprofessional.
 Coach P also considers himself a life coach and enjoys the time he spends with the SACS community!

-Elisabeth Reickert, LMHC, returns to Salem Academy for her sixth year as Upper School Adjustment Counselor.
+Elisabeth Reickert, LMHC, returns to Salem Academy for her ninth year as Upper School Adjustment Counselor.
 A lifelong resident of the north shore, she received a Bachelor of Fine Arts in Painting from Montserrat College of Art, followed by a Masters Degree in Expressive Arts Therapy from Lesley University.
 Mrs. Reickert has worked in wide range of academic settings, with adolescents and families whose lives are impacted by mental illness, learning challenges, traumatic brain injury, emotional trauma, and behavioral issues.
 She has facilitated individual, family, and group therapy focusing on topics such as anger and stress management, social skills, substance abuse, and community safety.
 Mrs. Reickert brings a commitment to helping students navigate the challenges of their adolescence and achieve their academic and personal goals.
-In her free time she enjoys camping, painting and spending time with her son, Dexter.
+In her free time she enjoys weaving, painting, being outside and spending time with her son, Dexter.

 Ms. Rossi was born and raised in upstate New York.
 She recently finished her Bachelor’s degree in Spanish, ESL, and Education at Gordon College.
 Besides her love for teaching and the Spanish language, Ms. Rossi enjoys singing, playing the guitar, and spending time with family and friends.